 A good Integrated Pest Management plan for controlling lawn weeds starts by identifying the problem weed and then learning about its life cycle.
 When you understand how the weed grows and reproduces, you will be able to decide the best way to manage it.

-The presence of certain weeds are indicators of possible problems with your lawn.
+The presence of certain weeds is an indicator of possible problems with your lawn.
 For example, prostrate knotweed grows and thrives in hard, compacted soils.
 Other weeds indicate your lawn is too wet, shady, infertile or thin.
 Identifying weeds and understanding how they grow will help you correct any problems with your lawn that encourage weed invasion.

 There are hundreds of weeds that can invade a lawn – and weed types vary in different regions.
 This is a list of the most common lawn weeds.
 Are you looking for a lawn weed not listed here?
 Need help identifying a weed or want information about controlling a weed that is not listed here?